Landi29/P8/arbejdsblade/Counts-of-counts similarity for prediction and search in relational data.md

 *A type extension tree (TET) is a rooted tree whose nodes are labeled with atoms, and whose edges can be labeled with variables.*

 The idea behind it is that  A TET feature defines which relations to follow for assembling the relevant neighborhood, and what attributes of neighboring nodes to consider.
+This means that the nodes in a graph can fall into one of the features specified in the TET and can only connect to other features specified in the TET.
+An example of a graph using TET (a) seen above would be that we have an `author(A)` node those surrounding connected nodes would be `author_of(A,P)` node.
+Any nodes connected to the `author_of()`

+#### Logistic evaluation